FOSSBilling/FOSSBilling/GOVERNANCE.md

 Contributors who show a history of valid and high-quality contributions for more than three months may be granted the status of Maintainer.

-Although there is no concrete expectation of participation contributions are what enable the FOSSBilling project to move forward and progress.
+Although there is no concrete expectation of participation, contributions are what enable the FOSSBilling project to move forward and progress.
 Participation can take many forms, for example:

 * Participate in a discussion on the GitHub issues and pull requests.
 * Submit fixes and new features to FOSSBilling code repositories.